 It is an object storage solution that enables businesses to securely and reliably store files and unstructured data in the cloud.
 Data can be stored or retrieved, at any time, from any device connected to the Internet.

-Oracle Storage Cloud Archive Service is part of metered Oracle Storage Cloud Service.
+Oracle Storage Cloud Service – Archive Storage Service is part of metered Oracle Storage Cloud Service.
 It provides storage for applications and workloads that require long-term retention at the lowest price in the industry today.

-As a “deep cloud” archive, the Oracle Storage Cloud Archive Service is ideally suited for infrequently accessed large-scale data sets such as corporate financial records, medical and pharmaceutical archives, cultural preservation content, insurance records and digital film masters.
+As a “deep cloud” archive, the Oracle Storage Cloud Service – Archive Storage Service is ideally suited for infrequently accessed large-scale data sets such as corporate financial records, medical and pharmaceutical archives, cultural preservation content, insurance records and digital film masters.

 Data can be stored and retrieved to and from Oracle Storage Cloud Service through both a RESTful web service and a Java library.